-The exacerbating factors are also reported as limited response on access to justice, safe shelters, awareness creation especially on social cultural norms and insufficient women empowerment responses hence the risk of negative coping mechanism and weak legal framework on GBV i.e., the FGM bill and sexual offense bill not passed.
+The exacerbating factors are also reported as limited response on access to justice, safe shelters, awareness creation especially on social cultural norms and insufficient women empowerment responses hence the risk of negative coping mechanism.

-Child and forced family separation
+RISK 4 Child and forced family separation

 Family separation is the break-down of a family unit or the splitting of households due to circumstances that are triggered by war, displacement and/or poverty and it is a common occurrence during such situations that worsens existing vulnerabilities.
 Children not living with primary caregivers or not in any protective environment are at heightened risk to all forms of abuse, exploitation, violence, and neglect.
 Lack of protection, especially for UASC, increases risk of other violations including recruitment into armed groups, sexual violence, neglect, exploitation, and other forms of abuse.

 Family separation as a survival strategy leaves more women-headed and child-headed households in displacement sites, increasing vulnerability to other threats.
 As such, this occurs due to conflict, displacement, family breakdown (divorce), financial reasons, forced evictions and forced recruitment.

-The consequence of family separation on the affected persons are neglect, exploitation, GBV, child labour, abuse (physical/emotional) and trauma especially for children separated from parents or primary caregivers.
+The consequence of family separation on the affected persons may be neglect, exploitation, GBV, child labour, abuse (physical/emotional) and trauma especially for children separated from parents or primary caregivers.